isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/conf-bulk-activation-edit-map-collection.md

+---
+title: Edit a bulk activation map collection
+description: Learn how to Edit a bulk activation map collection
+---

 # Edit a bulk activation map collection {#id214GI40B0XA}

 You can edit a bulk activation map collection by adding or removing map file or presets from a collection.
 To edit a bulk activation map collection, perform the following steps: